IsraelShowell/Prioritask-Task-Management/README.md

-# Contributors: Israel Showell,
+# Contributors: Israel Showell, Byronous Robinson, Christopher Turnbull, Jerome Foster, Kaleigha Hayes, Steker Jean Francois
 # Start Date: 9/27/2024
 # End Date: /2024
 # Project: Prioitask - Task Management
-# Version: 0.30
+# Version: 0.40

 # Description:
 This repository is for our senior design project from UMES, given to us in the Fall of 2024.